hpi-epic/mpcsl-frontend/README.md

 #### Linter

-This project uses `tslint`.
-Please consider the use of a linter extension in your IDE. (e.g. [Visual Studio Code Tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint))
+This project uses `eslint`.
+Please consider the use of a linter extension in your IDE. (e.g. [Visual Studio Code ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint))

-The configuration is placed in `tslint.json`.
+The configuration is placed in `.eslintrc.json`.

 Consider to use a formatting extensions like [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format the files automatically.
-To format the files using the tslint-configuration in the project directory set `prettier.tslintIntegration` to `true`.
-You need to install (globally) [prettier-tslint](https://github.com/azz/prettier-tslint).

 #### Redux